 Toll rates vary by time of day and are collected in both directions.
 Tolls are not collected overnight between 11 p.m. and 5 a.m.
 See toll rates.

 The SR 520 Bridge is an all-electronic tolling facility; there are no toll booths.

 All vehicles must pay a toll except for emergency vehicles, vanpools, and transit.
 Carpools and motorcycles pay tolls just like all other personal vehicles.

 Construction continues on the SR 520 Bridge Replacement and HOV Program.

 Tolls on the SR 520 Bridge are paying off 30- and 40-year bonds.
 After the bonds are paid off, the Legislature will decide whether to continue tolling the bridge.

-Visit the library and publications page for finance information, study reports, media and other public outreach materials including translations.
+Visit our Library and Publications page for finance information, study reports, media and other public outreach material.